I keep a picture of Tamika McNeill at my desk. It keeps me focused.

 Tamika was 12 when classmates from Cleveland Elementary School in North Philadelphia grabbed her, forced their hands inside her shirt, and tried to fondle her breasts.
 They threatened to attack her if she told the truth.
 School officials didn't report the incident for months.
 Tamika thought about killing herself.

 I remember sitting in her living room, listening to Tamika struggle to articulate the terrible things that had been done to her, things that no child should have to endure, especially at school.

 My colleagues and I were proud that our series spurred change and perhaps even made things better for kids like Tamika; that was why we wrote it.
-But winning the Pulitzer was an extraordinary moment for me, and for the whole newsroom, which has been through tremendous turmoil over the past few years.
-The public service gold medal is a staff award, and it really was the effort of many people that made our Pulitzer possible.
+But winning the Pulitzer was an extraordinary moment for me, and for the whole newsroom, which has been through tremendous turmoil over the last few years.
+The public-service gold medal is a staff award, and it really was the effort of many people that made our Pulitzer possible.

 There were speeches and the sound of champagne corks popping.
 I called my husband, who could hardly hear me over the happy shouts of my colleagues.
 I couldn't stop hugging people; I felt incredibly lucky and proud and dazed.
 My family rushed into the newsroom, my 7-year-old niece's eyes wide at the sight of the celebration.

 I thought of my late grandmother, Miriam Becker Metzger, who scrubbed floors and wrote for a newspaper to work her way through college at a time when women didn't really attend college.
 I thought of the Philadelphia public school teachers and Temple University journalism professors who nurtured me as a writer.
 I flashed back to when my aunt asked me to autograph a copy of my first "real" published story, printed in the Northeast Breeze when I was a teenager.